quickapps/docs/en/developers/field-api.rst

 Value vs Extra
 ==============

-In the "Entity Example" above you might notice that each field attached to entities has two properties that looks pretty similar, ``value`` and ``extra``, as both are intended to store information.
+You might notice that each field attached to entities has two properties that looks pretty similar, ``value`` and ``extra``, as both are intended to store information.
 Here we explain the "why" of this.

 Example: Using the "extra" property
 -----------------------------------